Mistaken Eyewitness Identification

 Devonia's jury never heard that DNA on this mask matches Hercules Brown or that Hercules confessed to the killing.

-But Devonia’s fight for justice was not done.
-In January 2018, GIP’s friends at the law firm Troutman Sanders filed a habeas corpus petition on Devonia’s behalf, arguing that Devonia’s constitutional rights have been violated and that he is actually innocent and should be released from prison.
-The State of Georgia asked the Court to dismiss Devonia’s habeas petition, arguing that Devonia’s claims were raised too late and are procedurally defaulted.
-Chattooga County Superior Court Judge Cook Graham denied the State’s request and said Devonia’s habeas could proceed to a hearing the merits.
+But Devonia’s fight for justice was not over.
+In January 2018, GIP’s friends at the law firm Troutman Pepper filed a habeas corpus petition on Devonia’s behalf, arguing that Devonia’s constitutional rights have been violated and that he is actually innocent and should be released from prison.
+The State of Georgia asked the Court to dismiss Devonia’s habeas petition, arguing that Devonia’s claims were raised too late and were procedurally defaulted.
+Chattooga County Superior Court Judge Cook Graham denied the State’s request and said Devonia’s habeas could proceed to a hearing on the merits.
 So the State asked the Georgia Supreme Court to allow an immediate appeal of that decision.

 The Georgia Attorney General’s Office has since responded, saying that they “take very seriously the Court’s concerns, and are personally and fully reviewing the matter in conjunction with the district attorney who would be responsible for any prosecution arising out of this case.”